The history of Calke Abbey

 Henry, like many gentlemen of the time, spent his money on intellectual pursuits.
 Enlightenment thinking was influencing attitudes towards science, technology and culture at that time, and it was Henry who started Calke's vast natural history collection.
 He patronised the arts, built a library, and took an interest in technology and society.
 The dining room, one of Calke’s few restored rooms, reflects the wealth and stature of Henry and his wife, Nanny Hawkins.

 The family man

-Sir George devoted himself to fulfilling his duty as a Christian landlord, family man and country gentleman.
-He was a great collector of art and many of the paintings hanging in the house today were bought by him.
+George, like his father, was a great collector and many of the paintings hanging in the house today were bought by him.

 Sir Vauncey Harpur-Crewe, 10th Baronet, built his life and time around the estate at Calke Abbey.
 From a young age, he showed a strong inclination toward the family interest in natural history.
 As a child, he shared a love of the gardens with his mother, and then in adulthood had papers published in nature journals.